Meet the Team

 Assistant Head Teacher at Sponne School and Lead on Teaching and Learning

 Claire is a specialist in leading Teaching and Learning (T&L).
 She manages both the Teaching and Learning (T&L) and Continuing Professional Development (CPD) Programme at Sponne School, ensuring whole school development needs are met as well as providing stimulating and appropriate development opportunities for staff.
 Claire has developed and delivered a range of CPD sessions on outstanding lessons, questions, differentiation and assessment for Sponne and other schools.
-She co-facilitates the NPQML programme as well as the Outstanding Teacher Programme and Improving Teacher Programme.
+She co-facilitates the NPQ programmes as well as the Outstanding Teacher Programme and Developing Teacher Programme.
 Prior to being an Assistant Head, Claire was a very successful Head of English and Claire remains an English Specialist Leader of Education (SLE).
 She is passionate about the power of language and empowering all teachers to unwrap the language of their curriculum to enable all students to thrive.

-Teaching School Manager
+SWAN Training School Manager

 Director of The Grand Union Training Partnership

 Ann has worked with the Scheme for many years and has taken on just about every role there is within The GUTP - she has been a School Based Tutor, the Subject Leader for MFL, the Deputy Director and now the Director of the course.
 Alongside this role, she is an experienced MFL teacher at Guilsborough Academy.
 Ann is particularly proud that during her management, the Scheme has been able to award Masters level credits to our trainees, alongside the award of a Post Graduate Certificate of Education (PGCE) and the ability to gain Qualified-Teacher Status (QTS).
 Her role includes: developing the strategic vision of the Scheme, reporting regularly to the Governing Body, management of the rest of The GUTP Team, as well as lots of face-to-face support of the trainees.